Rickygole/PQC-Algo/README.md

 ## Overview

 This Rust library implements NIST-approved post-quantum cryptographic algorithms for the QEaaS project.
 It provides Kyber-1024 for key encapsulation, Dilithium-3 for digital signatures, and AES-256-GCM for hybrid encryption.
-Basically, it makes sure your random numbers stay random even when quantum computers show up to the party.
+The library ensures quantum-resistant security for entropy distribution in IoT systems.

 ## Features